 Types of Inbound Marketing

-Inbound marketing can include several types of online content such as blog posts, social media updates, and even email newsletters.
-Inbound marketing aims to create content across multiple channels that will naturally draw people in.
+Inbound strategies can include several types of online content, such as blog posts, social media updates, and even email newsletters.
+The best strategies create content across multiple channels that will naturally draw people in.

 Social Media Marketing

 If you’re wondering how to build a social media following, sharing and repurposing your blog content is a good place to start.